GDGVIT/securum-exire/README.md

 - Get public webhook ready.

-	- METHOD 1 (if you have a exposed post of your operating node):<br>
+	- METHOD 1 (if you have a exposed port of your operating node):<br>

 		the webhook address will be:
   ```